spolcyn/asl-flashcards/docs/docs.md

 <a name="format-spec"></a>

 ### CSV Vocabulary List File Specification
+<a name="csv-format-spec"></a>
+CSV is an output format of many spreadsheet programs that's useful for storing data that is naturally arranged in columns.

 1. The [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file MUST
    be as follows:
     1. The first column MUST be titled `word`